 Although Shepherd’s Pie a.k.a. cottage pie, has traditionally been made with minced lamb, it is widely acceptable to make with beef.
 Some recipes call for beef chunks similar to beef stew while other recipes used ground beef, lamb, veal or pork.
 I like using the mixture of ground beef and pork for this recipe.
 Shepherd’s Pie has long been long associated with Irish food in America (although it did not originate in Ireland) and is a common dish in Irish pubs and restaurants.

 The meat mixture is seasoned with Worcestershire sauce, extra virgin olive oil (it is the only kind of olive oil I use) mixed with a rue .
 It is relatively easy to prepare.

-So if you’re looking for a savory St. Patrick’s Day dinner or a tasty dinner for any other day of the week, I’m betting your family will enjoy this homemade meat and potato casserole and you may have no leftovers!
-Don’t forget to wear green with a nice big green leprechaun hat on St. Patty’s Day.
-Ok.
-Maybe forget the hat!
+Obviously, this makes a great St. Patrick’s Day dinner but, we eat it all summer long in our house.
+This is one of my husband’s favorite meals.
+This is a tasty dinner for any day of the week.
+I’m betting your family will enjoy this homemade meat and potato casserole and you may have no leftovers!

 - 3/4 lb of ground beef

 - 1/4 cup fresh parsley, diced

 - 1 medium onion, diced

 - 1/2 cup of frozen peas